 1. To promote between the peoples of Australia and the Arab world mutual interests and a greater understanding and acceptance of each others’ cultures, values, beliefs and diversity.

-2. The function of the Council is to make recommendations to the Australian Government through the Minister for Foreign Affairs and the Minister for Trade (hereafter referred to as “the Ministers”) on strengthening Australia’s cultural, economic, political and social relations with Arab countries in support of Australian foreign and trade policy priorities.
+2. The function of the Council is to make recommendations to the Australian Government through the Minister for Foreign Affairs and the Minister for Trade, Tourism and Investment (hereafter referred to as “the Ministers”) on strengthening Australia’s cultural, economic, political and social relations with Arab countries in support of Australian foreign and trade policy priorities.

 3. In developing its function, the Council should consult as widely as possible with individuals, organisations, enterprises and Government departments and agencies associated or concerned with the broadening of relations between Australia and the Arab region.